The Arboretum grounds are open 365 days a year, free and open to the public, from 5 am – 10 pm.

 Both MAX light rail and TriMet bus transport bicycles.
 From the Washington Park MAX Station, ride up Knights Boulevard to Fairview and turn right for the Visitor Center.
 From the Japanese Garden and Rose Garden, head north on Kingston Avenue and turn left onto Fairview Boulevard for a 1 ½ mile ride to the visitor center.
 Please note that bicycles are not permitted on Arboretum trails.

-From May to September, a free shuttle provides daily service to Washington Park attractions every 15 minutes from 9:30 am to 7 pm.
-In April and October, the shuttle runs on weekends only, from 10:00 am to 7:00 pm.
-The shuttle stops in front of the Visitor Center.
+From May to October, a free shuttle provides daily service to Washington Park attractions approximately every 15 -20 minutes.
+In the off-season, the shuttle runs on weekends.
+The shuttle stops in front of the Visitor Center; click here to see when the next one is on its way!

 For visitors using Lyft or Uber, a rideshare pick-up/drop-off is located directly across the street from the Hoyt Arboretum Visitor Center.